Winnie the Pooh (Disney character): Casting history

 Sterling Holloway was the original voice of Pooh, starting with the 1966 theatrical featurette, Winnie the Pooh and the Honey Tree, although the Disneyland Records version was actually released in 1965.
 Holloway continued to voice the character for over a decade, which included the next two theatrical featurettes, Winnie the Pooh and the Blustery Day (1968) and Winnie the Pooh and Tigger Too (1974), as well as several albums for Disneyland Records.
 Holloway's last performance as Pooh was for the bridging material in The Many Adventures of Winnie the Pooh (1977).

 Hal Smith, who also voiced Owl in the original theatrical featurettes, took over as the voice of Pooh in 1977, starting with the Disney Read-Along adaptation of Winnie the Pooh and Tigger Too.
 His first performance as Pooh in animation was for the 1981 short, Winnie the Pooh Discovers the Seasons.
 He would continue to voice Pooh regularly for various projects up until the late 1980s, which included the theatrical featurette Winnie the Pooh and a Day for Eeyore (1983) and the TV series Welcome to Pooh Corner.
+He briefly reprised the role again in 1989 for the Welcome to Pooh Corner television specials Responsible Persons and One and Only You.

 Jim Cummings was chosen to voice the character for the 1988 TV series, The New Adventures of Winnie the Pooh.
 Cummings has since become the official voice for the character, having voiced him in various TV series, video games, and movies, including the 2018 live-action film, Christopher Robin.

 Disney Parks

 Pooh is a common character in the Disney Parks and the most common in the Winnie the Pooh franchise.
-He is also usually seen with Tigger and Eeyore, and occasionally Piglet, and is located in Fantasyland.
+He is also usually seen with Tigger and Eeyore, and occasionally Piglet, and is mainly located in Fantasyland.

 In the Sorcerers of the Magic Kingdom attraction, Pooh has his own spell card known as "Winnie the Pooh's Honey Bees."
 Pooh also has his own show in Disneyland Paris, called "Winnie the Pooh and Friends, too!."
 In the same park, Pooh takes part on his own float in Disney Magic on Parade.

 In the 2015 rendition of World of Color, Pooh made a cameo appearance during the opening sequence, in honor of Walt Disney.